Skip to content

 Source code in src/flet_easy/security/auth.py

-async def decode_jwt_async(self, key_login: str) -> Union[Dict[str, Any], bool]:
+async def decode_jwt_async(self, key_login: str) -> Union[dict[str, Any], bool]:

 """Decode JWT asynchronously